robertu94/autograder/docs/archetecture.markdown

 ### Future work

-1. Python package, rpm, or deb for ease of deployment
-2. Containerized test environments for running student code
+1. Containerized test environments for running student code
-3. C library for interfacing with MSP based micro controllers
+2. C library for interfacing with MSP based micro controllers
-4. Additional well known formats for the parser such as JUnit, python unittest
+3. Additional well known formats for the parser such as JUnit, python unittest
-5. Full suite of unittest to verify functionality
+4. Full suite of unittest to verify functionality
-6. Systemd service file + timer parameterized on config file name
+5. Systemd service file + timer parameterized on config file name